Description

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
 It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'

-• The annual return (CAGR) over 5 years of Keurig Dr Pepper is 7.8%, which is lower, thus worse compared to the benchmark SPY (15.8%) in the same period.
+• Looking at the annual performance (CAGR) of 5.3% in the last 5 years of Keurig Dr Pepper, we see it is relatively lower, thus worse in comparison to the benchmark SPY (16.1%)

 Volatility: